jeroen94704/EnumGen/README.md

 EnumGen
 =======

 This is a small python script to generate enhanced C++ enums.
 The original author of this script is [Rico Huijbers](https://github.com/rix0rrr).
-The script was published with permission from the copyright holder, [Sioux Embedded Systems](http://www.sioux.eu/en/), and is released under the MIT license.
+The script was published with permission of the copyright holder, [Sioux Embedded Systems](http://www.sioux.eu/en/), and is released under the MIT license.

 Background
 ==========